michael-read/akka-typed-distributed-state-blog/microk8s/README.md

 * helm3 - Kubernetes package manager
 * Storage class - allocates storage from host directory
 * traefik - Ingress controller for external access
+* registry - a private image registry and expose it on localhost:32000.

 Before installing add-ons, to avoid potential permission problems, be sure that the current user is part of the `microk8s` group.
 Enable the Microk8s add-ons with the following commands in your terminal window: